Ayokayzy/School-Management-system/README.md

 Frontend Development
 1. The Frontend was Developed by aolamilekan79@gmail.com (Deroot23).

     Designed and implemented the user interface for the admin panel.
     Worked on responsive layouts for mobile and desktop users.

 2. The Frontend was Developed by Omotoboraomotayo@gmail.com (Teeclever).

     Integrated API endpoints with frontend components.
+    Designed and implemented the user interface for the admin panel.
     Optimized user interface for better performance.

 Backend Development
     The backend was Developed by theayokayzy1@gmail.com (Ayokayzy).
     Designed and implemented the database schema.
     Developed RESTful APIs for all major features.
     Implemented authentication and authorization.

 Project Architecture
 The project is divided into frontend and backend components to ensure modularity and scalability.

 Frontend
     Role: Handles the user interface and user experience.

     Responsibilities:
         Design and implement responsive web pages.
         Ensure smooth navigation and interaction for users.
         Connect with the backend API to fetch and display data.

 Backend
     Role: Manages business logic, data processing, and database interactions.

     Responsibilities:
 Design and implement RESTful APIs.
 Handle authentication and authorization.
 Manage data storage and retrieval using a database.